There doesn’t seem to be much current information out there on how to catch the ferry from Jordan to Egypt. This is how we did it in February 2019.

 How much are the tickets?

-When paying for the tickets, which we did in cash (although I think you can pay by bank card too), you’ll need to provide your passports as the passport number is marked down on each ticket.
+When paying for the tickets, which we did in cash (although I think you can pay by bank card too), you’ll need to provide your passport as the passport number is marked down on each ticket.

 The ticket price does not include your Departure Fee of 10JD.